Shanbashir1/Better-Health-Care/README.md

 3. Create a new user and bookings.
 4. Delete a user and bookings.
 5. Decline bookings
-6. View outstaning appointments waiting for approval requests
+6. View outstanding appointments waiting for admin approval requests.
 7. View how many appointments on each date and with which doctor.

 ## Agile Methodology
 An Agile Approach was used to develop this site.
 This was achieved by breaking the project down into smaller tasks.
-To complete the overall aim of website, 15 issues were created as specific tasks called User Stories.
+To complete the overall aim of the website, 15 issues were created as specific tasks called User Stories.
 These User Stories are small sections of the project designed to accomplish a specific goal.
 Once the User Story was working effectively it was moved across the Kanban board, in the following working order.
 + To do
 + In Progress
 + Done